hibernator11/nls/README.md

 ## Suggested Citations

 Candela, G. (2023).
 Towards a semantic approach in GLAM Labs: The case of the Data Foundry at the National Library of Scotland.
-Journal of Information Science, 0(0). https://doi.org/10.1177/01655515231174386 (preprint version https://arxiv.org/abs/2301.11182)
+Journal of Information Science. https://doi.org/10.1177/01655515231174386 (preprint version https://arxiv.org/abs/2301.11182)

 ## Moving Image Archive